dotBits/smart-search/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Smart Search replaces the native WordPress search engine using the Microsoft BING Search API.
+Smart Search replaces the native WordPress search engine by giving relevance to what matters.
 Results are displayed according to your current theme.

 == Description ==